marlun78/intercept/README.md

 ### Arguments

 ##### host
-{Object} - The object to which the method belongs
+`Object` - The object to which the method belongs

 ##### name
-{String} - The name of the method to intercept
+`String` - The name of the method to intercept

 ##### input (optional)
-{Function} - A function to be called _before_ the original implementation and lets you control the input to the method.
-If supplied, **it MUST return an array** (the args)!
+`Function` - A function to be called _before_ the original implementation and lets you control the input to the method.
+If supplied, **it MUST return an array** of arguments to the original implementation!

 ##### output (optional)
-{Function} - A function to be called _after_ the original implementation and it lets you control the output of the method.
+`Function` - A function to be called _after_ the original implementation and it lets you control the output of the method.
 If supplied, what ever it returns will be used as the return value of the method.

 ### Returns

-{Function} - A function to release the method and revert it to its original state.
+`Function` - A function to release the method and revert it to its original state.